zactonicsai/datadevops/patch.md

 - `upgrade --security` → installs *only* security-flagged updates, not every cosmetic update.
 - `--exclude=` → skip packages on our exclude list.
 - `versionlock add` → pin a package so next month’s run can’t bump it.

+> **In our environment these commands run against the internal yum repo snapshot (Section 5.5), not the public AWS repos** — that snapshot is what fixes the final patch state.
+The builder’s `/etc/yum.repos.d/acme-al2023.repo` is set first and the stock repo disabled, so `dnf upgrade --security` can only pull approved packages. `--releasever` then matters only at sync time, not on the builder.

 Copy the config files up before running: